K12 capital project expertise saves district millions during bond programs

-Additionally, PMC reviewed the original construction schedule and identified phasing considerations that reduced the construction schedule from 48 to 36 months, saving the school district an additional $1 million and permitting VBPS students to benefit from occupying a brand new 366,000-square-foot high school a full year ahead of schedule.
+Additionally, PMC reviewed the original construction schedule and identified phasing considerations that reduced the construction time frame from 48 to 36 months, saving the district $1.4 million and permitting VBPS students to benefit from occupying a brand new 366,000-square-foot high school a full year ahead of schedule.
 Other bond projects included renovations the gymnasium, pool, athletic field, track, and tennis courts.